kartva/rs-reservoir-sampling/README.md

 }
 ```

-# Features:
-- Support for `streaming-iterator::StreamingIterator` type.

 # API Design
 Functions take:
-- An `Iterator` of generic type `T`, with no constraints which serves as a stream of data to sample.
+- An `Iterator` over generic type `T`, with no constraints which serves as a stream of data to sample.
 - Mutable array slice (`&mut [T]`) to store sampled data

 By default, functions use `rand::thread_rng` to provide RNG.
 To use your own RNG which implements `rand::RNG`, use functions in `reservoir_sampling::core`.

-# Contributing:
-Feel free to implement more sampling algorithms!
-(Also reduce code duplication, that's a big issue right now)
-Remember to add algorithm to:
-- `reservoir_sampling::core::`
-- `reservoir_sampling::`
-- `reservoir_sampling::streaming_iterator_sampling::core::`
-- `reservoir_sampling::streaming_iterator_sampling::`

 # Future development:
 Plan to implement weighted reservoir sampling as well.
-Feel free to make a pull request or an issue!